 Gross Negligence, Malice, or Fraud

-Following is a more detailed look at the mental states that justify a punitive damages claim.
+The following provides a more detailed examination of the mental states that justify a punitive damages claim.

 Gross Negligence